Browse our list of frequently asked questions about imec.icon and get details on partnerships, project roles, financing, subcontracting, and more.

 Yes, foreign partners can join the consortium.
 See next question for more details on possible funding aspects.

-No, it cannot apply for VLAIO funding.
+No, it cannot apply for funding from the Agentschap Innoveren en Ondernemen (VLAIO).
 However, they are free to obtain funding via other ways (in their own country, EU programs like Eureka or FP,…).
 It should be noted that every funding authority has specific rules for approving funding and some of them may contradict imec.icon ruling.
 Please contact your local funding body for more details.
 Still it is worthwhile for a foreign partner to get involved in imec.icon even without funding, since the research groups involved in the project are funded by imec, and the IPR agreement can turn out positively for the foreign partner.

 No, the research lead is from an imec research group.